Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 Notes:

-howe can we guarantee that neither enter an infinite loop, or try to access the filesystem?
+how can we guarantee that neither enter an infinite loop, or try to access the filesystem?

 ---v

  ### 🌈 Easier (light)Client Development

 Notes:

-for the case of client, your client only needs to implement a set of host environments, and NOT re-implement the business logic.
+for the case of client, your client only needs to implement the host/node, and NOT re-implement the business logic.

 Simply compare the process to create an alternative client for Ethereum, where you need to re-implement the EVM.